-Since the Pandemic Journaling Project (PJP) launched in spring 2020, over 1,700 people from more than 50 countries have contributed more than 20,000 journal entries -- in writing, audio, and/or photos.
+In the first phase of the Pandemic Journaling Project (May 2020-May 2022), over 1,800 people in 55 countries created nearly 27,000 journal entries -- in writing, audio, and/or photos.
 About one-third of all PJP participants are students.

 Interested in bringing PJP into your classroom?
 Below are some ideas and resources.